Be the first person to purchase a paperback copy or E-book of A Christ Consciousness Perspective On the End of Patriarchy

 Adolescents between ages 11-14 years old who have survived human trafficking and sexual assaults by politicians who have participated as “customers” (child rapists) benefit from crime victim rights to privacy over what they have survived being respected.
 Many adolescents and adults hesitate to file police reports as a result of threats and intimidation that no one will believe they said no or that they will lose the privacy of their personal lives.
-No matter what took place, an adult having intercourse with anyone under the age of consent is statutory rape, this is the law.
+No matter what took place, an adult having intercourse upon anyone under the age of consent is statutory rape, this is the law.
 When a police report is filed for a personal bias crime, the victim has the right to choose whether or not any of that information is released to the press.
 Although it has happened once in this country that an assault by a high profile person was publicized without the consent of the victim, it was before she had an opportunity to file a police report and check the option for no press release.

 The newspapers will not publish any stories about personal bias crimes that have been filed as police reports without the consent of the victim, not even anonymously.